MicrosoftDocs/minecraft-creator/creator/Documents/Structures/IntroductionToStructureBlocks.md

 To export a 3D file, follow these steps:

 1. In the Structure Name field, enter a name for the structure using only lowercase characters.
 1. For Relative Position, select the origin of the structure outline.
 You can select portions into the ground.
 1. Structure size sets the distance from the relative position to build that cube in space in Minecraft.
 1. Choose to Remove blocks so that inner blocks will not be printed.

 ## What's Next?

-Now we have seen a behavior pack in action, you can learn more about how they work and what else you can do with them.
+Now we have seen a structure block in action, you can learn more about how they work and what else you can do with them.
 Use structure blocks to save and load structures, learn the `/structure` command, and even learn a simple animation using a command block in the tutorial.

 > [!div class="nextstepaction"]
 > [Structure Blocks Tutorial](structureblockstutorial.md)

 To see examples of structures, check out the Minecraft [Structure Blocks Behavior Pack Samples](https://github.com/microsoft/minecraft-samples/blob/main/structure_blocks_sample_behavior_pack/README.md).